beakbahama/log/docs/stress.md

 But in this instance, the pattern broke.
 I remember telling her that the spot on my head hurt badly, and that her actions during stressful situations seemed to make it worse.
 The response was not one of comfort. **Coming from a place of her own deep, unexpressed pain and stress,** her words felt like a threat.
 I recall her saying something to the effect of, "So it hurts your head when I talk to you \[during times of stress\]?
 Good!
 I'm going to use that to press on your head!"

-The shock of this was compounded moments later when one of my siblings said something like, "You told her?!", implying that this was a known vulnerability, a secret that I had just shared, letting our mother know that her words could cause us pain.
+The shock of this was compounded moments later when one of my sisters said something like, 'You told her?!'
+Her terrified, and upset, reaction immediately signaled that I had broken an unspoken rule.
+I had revealed a known vulnerability, a 'secret' that she had already learned must be kept from our mother, lest she use it as a tool to enforce compliance or control, or to simply use it as an act of vengeance to cause us pain for perceived transgressions against her.

 This interaction was a pivotal moment.
 It was a direct demonstration of how a dysregulated caregiver, not necessarily without care, but one caught in their own stress patterns, can become a source of threat rather than safety.
 The plea for co-regulation was met with an action that deepened the dysregulation.
 It is a stark example of a common tragedy in group dynamics: when people are stressed, they will stress others, perpetuating the cycle of a locked and painful system.